prittt/CO2-HopCannon/README.md

 <img align="right" width="50%" src="/imgs/circuit.png" >

 <p align="justify">
-I have used the classic hop bags for years, but the result was not what I hoped for: I could not get the explosiveness of the hop I wanted.
-With the new conical trunk fermenter I tried to increase the effectiveness of the process by leaving the hop free.
-Result?
+I have used the classic hop bags for years, but the result was not as expected.
+I was unable to get the explosiveness of the hop I was looking for.
+With the new conical trunk fermenter I tried to increase the effectiveness of the process by leaving the hop free during fermentation.
+The Result?
 Worse than before!
 Hops tend to pack on the bottom of the fermenter and the amount of aromas it releases is ridiculous.
-This CO2-HopCannon project creates an automatic system capable of moving the hops inside the fermenter during dry hopping, so as to maximize the yield of the hops.
+This CO2-HopCannon tool creates an automatic system capable of moving the hops inside the fermenter during dry hopping, so as to maximize the effectiveness of the process and aroma extracion.
 </p>

 ## Components